 Generalizations from data are affected by how representative the sample is and by its size.
-You do not need to go into details about this now, but if students wonder about whether they can generalize, give an example such as "If all our data were collected in (name a wealthy area), the countries might not be the same as if we collected data from (name a non-wealthy area)"; or, "If we only looked at clothes bought at Wal-Mart, we might be missing some countries."
+You do not need to go into details about this now, but if students wonder about whether they can generalize, give an example such as "If all our data were collected in (name a wealthy area), the countries might not be the same as if we collected data from (name a non-wealthy area)"; or, "If we only looked at clothes bought at (name a high-end clothing or a discount-fashion store), we might be missing some countries."